USEPA/RAQSAPI/README.md

   RShowDoc(what="RAQSAPIvignette", type="html", package="RAQSAPI")
 ```

-# RAQSAPI demonstration

-Here is a short usage demonstration of RAQSAPI ![GIF demonstrating how
-to use RAQSAPI](./vignettes/figures/RAQSAPI-demo.gif)

 ## pyaqsapi - a port of RAQSAPI to the python 3 programming environment

 For users that feel more comfortable working within a python 3